 Nobody deserves to be treated this way.
 If these things ever happen in your relationship, talk to someone about it.
-For more info, go to www.loveisrespect.org.
+For more info, go to www.loveisrespect.org (Links to an external site.).

 Everybody Texts

 Getting a lot of texts can feel good-"Wow, this person really likes me."
 What happens when the texts start making you uncomfortable, nervous, or they keep coming nonstop?